 5. Maintain a separate checking account for each company and don’t co-mingle business assets with personal assets.
 Using your personal account for business activities shows a complete disregard for the Corporate Veil since you are not treating the company as a separate entity from the business owner.

-6. Receive business income in the name of the business and pay for business expenses out of the business bank account(s).
+6. Receive business income in the business’s name and pay for business expenses out of the business bank account(s).

 7. Form a Nevada Corporation or LLC and foreign qualify or register in the state you are doing business.
 Nevada is the state of domicile.
 If your company is sued, it will most likely be in your home state.
 If the plaintiff (the person suing you) wants to go beyond the corporation (or LLC) and after you, the case will most likely go back to the state of domicile, which in this case is Nevada – where you get the most protection.